kalil0321/stapply/README.md

 ## 🐛 Issues & TODOs

 Current issues and bugs are listed in **ISSUES.md**.
 Since this was a hackathon project, it is not production ready yet.
-A full list of TODOs is included in the repo.
+I plan to improve the project and deploy it.

 ---